mag3sticl/shinywatcher/README.md

 Get support on this [Discord Server](https://discord.gg/cMZs5tk)

 Shiny Watcher checks your DB for active Shinies and then sends a notification to Discord if it finds any.
-It allows to filter out Pokemon and Workers as well as connect a Login E-Mail to every worker.
+It allows you to filter out Pokemon and Workers as well as connect a Login E-Mail to every worker.

 Notifications will always be: `Pokemon-name IV% L# CP# Gender:symbol \n Despawns: Time (time left) \n Worker name (account/email/)`.
 On Android devices, the coordinates are embeded so you can copy them by long-pressing (for ~2 seconds).
 Fast and easy.
 There's also an option to optimize what is displayed for iOS.